ThePathways/thepathways.github.io/_posts/2008-01-01-Twit-like-Application.md

 catagory: "System Design"
 ---

-# Case Study: Designing a Twitter-like Application
+# {{page.title}}

 **Date: {{page.title | date: "%B %d, %Y" }} **

-Designing a system like Twitter involves multiple considerations, including scalability, performance, data storage, and user experience.
+Designing a system like Twit involves multiple considerations, including scalability, performance, data storage, and user experience.
 Below is a comprehensive outline of the key components and design considerations for a Twitter-like application.

 ## 1. Requirements Gathering